 The only thing left was the hockey sticks and bat… and you’ll never believe what I used for that…

-Yep.
-Super nasty gun rack left in my workshop when we moved in.
-I took out the screws, pulled it apart, cleaned up and sanded the snot out of it with my Ryobi corner cat sander.
+A gun rack left in my workshop when we moved in.
+I took out the screws to pull it apart, cleaned it up, and sanded the snot out of it with my Ryobi corner cat sander.
 Then I used the same “stain” mix to give it a rustic vibe.

-Once I had all the pieces installed, I used the “stain” mix on trim pieces from Home Depot to bring it all together and Voila!
+Once I had all the large metal pieces installed, I used my “stain” mix on tiny trim pieces from Home Depot to bring it all together.

-This was a fun one and her husband was VERY surprised. he really likes it and sent me a very sweet thank you.
+This was a fun project and her husband was VERY surprised.
+He really likes it and sent me a very sweet thank you note.

 What do you think?
 Could you see this style somewhere in your home?

-Hobby Lobby, Home Depot, and Michaels have no idea who I am.
+Hobby Lobby and Home Depot have no idea who I am.